-In November 1996, the Company purchased from NSI the distribution rights to In November 1996, the Company purchased from NSI the distribution rights to seven new markets in the region.
+In November 1996, the Company purchased from NSI the distribution rights to seven new markets in the region.
 These markets include Thailand, where operations commenced in March 1997, and in Indonesia, Malaysia, the PRC, the Philippines, Singapore and Vietnam, where operations have not yet commenced.
 These rights were purchased for \$25.0 million of which \$5.0 million was paid from proceeds from the Initial Underwritten Offerings.
 At December 31, 1996, the Company had a \$10.0 million short term obligation, due January 15, 1997, and a \$10.0 million long term obligation, due January 15, 1998, related to the purchase of these rights.
-At June 30, 1997, the Company had a \$10.0 million (unaudited) short term obligation related to the purchase of these rights.
+At March 31, 1997, the Company had a \$10.0 million (unaudited) short term obligation related to the purchase of these rights.
 Interest accrues at a rate of 6.0% per annum on amounts due under this obligation.